top of page

 • Open Water Dives: Real-world dives in a lake, ocean, or quarry where you apply your skills under instructor supervision.

-Each part builds on the previous one, ensuring you gain both knowledge and confidence before diving independently.
+Each part builds on the previous one.
+This ensures you gain both knowledge and confidence before diving independently.

 Typical Time Required for Certification